 The Company reviews the carrying value of its property and equipment for possible impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable based on undiscounted estimated future cash flows expected to result from its use and eventual disposition.
 The factors considered by the Company in performing this assessment include current operating results, trends and prospects, as well as the effect of obsolescence, demand, competition and other economic factors.
-In estimating expected future cash flows for determining whether an asset is impaired, assets are grouped at the individual property level.
-In assessing the recoverability of the carrying value of property and equipment, the Company must make assumptions regarding future cash flows and other factors.
+For purposes of recognizing and measuring impairment in accordance with Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") 360, "Property, Plant, and Equipment," assets are grouped at the individual property level representing the lowest level for which identifiable cash flows are largely independent of the cash flows and other factors.
 If these estimates or the related assumptions change in the future, the Company may be required to record an impairment loss for these assets.
 Such an impairment loss would be recognized as a non-cash component of operating income.